Being a nomad isn't easy, but it's what life has given me. I spent

 My homepage, the one you're visiting right now, is a website β or

-rather, a webpage, since it contains a few pages and doesn't have
+rather, a webpage, since it just contains information and no other functionalities.

-platforms, especially when there isn't a dedicated developer for a
+platforms, especially when there isn't a dedicated or "native" developer for a

 specific platform, such as mobile or desktop.